cchitsiang/awesome-stars/topics.md

 ## serverless

-- [inngest/inngest-js](https://github.com/inngest/inngest-js) - Serverless event-driven systems, background jobs, and scheduled jobs for TypeScript & JavaScript
+- [inngest/inngest-js](https://github.com/inngest/inngest-js) - The developer platform for easily building reliable workflows with zero infrastructure for TypeScript & JavaScript
 - [jeremydaly/dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox) - A simple set of tools for working with Amazon DynamoDB and the DocumentClient
+- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is an open-source platform to create long-running jobs directly in your Next.js project, with features like API integrations, webhooks, scheduling and delays.
 - [faultline/faultline](https://github.com/faultline/faultline) - Error tracking tool on AWS managed services.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [vanus-labs/vanus](https://github.com/vanus-labs/vanus) - Vanus is a Serverless, event streaming system with processing capabilities.
 It easily connects SaaS, Cloud Services, and Databases to help users build next-gen Event-driven Applications.